PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Introduction

-More specifically, the contributions of this paper are: \begin{enumerate} \item introducing a hybrid parameterization strategy in which supershapes define the global topology to enforce a monolithic structure, while coordinate-based neural networks encode the internal material distribution, providing a high degree of design freedom. \item developing a differentiable simulation (DS) that incorporates a nonlinear dissolution model capturing coupled dissolution–diffusion kinetics, with automatically computed sensitivities that enable gradient-based optimization with reliable convergence. \item formulating and implementing a physics-informed TO framework that automatically co-optimizes the geometry and the internal distribution of constituents to generate polypills that meet target release profiles under manufacturability constraints. \item demonstrating the effectiveness of our method across single-phase and multi-excipient formulations, demonstrating accurate matching of both monotonically decreasing and non-monotonic instantaneous release-rate profiles.
-We also quantify release-efficiency degradation as a function of storage time, thereby capturing coupled pre- and post-ingestion effects, as exemplified by the NASA-ISS storage experiment~\cite{du2011evaluation}. \end{enumerate}
+{More specifically, the contributions of this paper are:} \begin{enumerate} \item {We introduce a hybrid design parameterization in which supershapes define the global tablet geometry to enforce a connected, monolithic dosage form, while coordinate-based neural networks encode the internal multi-material distribution with high spatial flexibility.} {\item We develop a differentiable dissolution-diffusion simulator that couples a modified Allen-Cahn phase-field model for interface evolution with Fickian diffusion of dissolved species, allowing local concentration buildup and saturation effects to influence release kinetics.} {\item We formulate a physics-informed inverse design framework for controlled-release of active ingredients, where the governing dissolution-diffusion equations are embedded directly in the optimization loop and sensitivities are computed automatically through the discretized solver.} {\item We demonstrate that co-designing geometry and excipient distribution expands the reachable set of release profiles compared with geometry-only optimization, enabling accurate matching of both monotonic and non-monotonic instantaneous release-rate profiles.} \end{enumerate}